jbailes99/jbailes99/README.md

 - 👯 I'm always open to collaboration on innovative projects.
 - 🤝 Let's build something awesome together!

-Cheers to coding, coffee, and creating! 🚀
+Cheers to coding and creating! 🚀
 `